 As disclosed in Note 2.7, the Company has adopted FRS 116 on 1 April 2019.
-These lease payments have been recognised as right-of-use assets and lease liabilities on the statement of financial position as at 31 March 2020.
+These lease payments (principally for office and guest house rental) have been recognised as right-of-use assets and lease liabilities on the statement of financial position as at 31 March 2021.